kyma-project/hydroform/parallel-install/README.md

 To learn how to use the library to deploy Kyma on a Gardener cluster, see this [example](../parallel-install/example/example.go).

 ## Utility Packages
-The `parallel-install` library provides you with utility packages that helps you with Kyma installation.
+The `parallel-install` library provides utility packages that help you with the Kyma installation.

 ### Download Package
 The `download` package allows you to download remote files.